t-mcneal/miurl/README.md

 Next, you will need to run the miURL Flask application in your newly created virtual environment.
 Use the command line to access the project folder and start the virtual environment.
-Once you have started the virtual environment, you can now run the app to startup the local server using the following command line syntax.
+Once you have enabled the virtual environment, you can now run the app to start a local server using the following command line syntax.

 ```